Skip to content

 Although they're getting better, most AI image generators still struggle to generate text correctly—the diffusion process just doesn't lend itself to precisely rendering letters.
 Ideogram, though, has cracked it.
 Its latest 3.0 algorithm is able to accurately and reliably include text along with any generated image.

 What makes this more impressive is Ideogram is also one of the best image generators overall.
 It has an intuitive web app and some nice features like an image editor and the ability to use any image as the basis for a new one.
-There's a new Batch Generator that allows you to upload a spreadsheet with a list of prompts, and it's beta testing a canvas feature that allows for more complex designs.
+There's a Batch Generator that allows you to upload a spreadsheet with a list of prompts, a canvas feature that allows for more complex designs, and a Character creator that allows you to put the same person in any scene you can imagine.
 In my testing, it was up there with Midjourney in terms of quality.

 Ideogram even has a free plan.
 With it, you're limited to 10 credits a week, you have to wait a few minutes for a generation to start, and you only get Ideogram's basic features, but it's still a great way to get a feel for one of the best AI image generators available.